j-shafeeqa/Eco-Metropolis-Sustainable-City-Simulation---NASA-Space-App/README.md

 Repository Overview:
 Welcome to the Eco-Metropolis project, created for the NASA Space Apps Hackathon.
 This project aims to engage students in sustainability challenges through an interactive, game-based learning experience.

-## Project Goals:
+# Project Goals:

-Educate students on sustainable urban planning using real-world data.
+* Educate students on sustainable urban planning using real-world data.
-Utilize NASA datasets to simulate environmental impacts and foster hands-on learning.
+* Utilize NASA datasets to simulate environmental impacts and foster hands-on learning.
-Inspire future leaders to design inclusive, resilient, and sustainable cities.
+* Inspire future leaders to design inclusive, resilient, and sustainable cities.

-## Game Structure:
+# Game Structure:
-Three progressive levels tailored for different age groups (12-18).
+* Three progressive levels tailored for different age groups (12-18).
-Data Integration: Incorporates NASA Earthdata and local datasets for realistic simulations.
+* **Data Integration**: Incorporates NASA Earthdata and local datasets for realistic simulations.
-Hands-On Activities: Encourages practical problem-solving and critical thinking.
+* **Hands-On Activities**: Encourages practical problem-solving and critical thinking.

-## Welcome Page:
+# Welcome Page:
 Users are greeted on the opening page, designed to immerse them in the Eco-Metropolis experience.
 <div style="text-align: center;">